Non-stick cookware is easy to use and even easier to clean up. But, did you know that you might be using it wrong?

 It turns out that, like with cast irons, subjecting non-stick cookware to drastic temperature changes can cause microscopic cracks in the coating.
 Those crack can, in turn, lead to flaking, a loss of non-stick texture, and the overall demise of your pan.

 How to avoid creating cracks?
-It’s as simple as embracing a little procrastination, just allow any non-stick cookware to sit on the stovetop or counter to cool before rinsing in the sink.
+It’s as simple as embracing a little procrastination; just allow any non-stick cookware to sit on the stovetop or counter and cool before rinsing in the sink.
 Let’s continue with this topic in the next section.

 How to Best Clean Your Non-Stick Cookware

-To preserve non-stick’s abilities to give heated ingredients the slip, it’s important to wash them correctly.
+To preserve a non-stick pan’s ability to give heated ingredients the slip, it’s important to wash them correctly.
 Here’s how:

-While you should wait for your non-stick cookware to cool before rinsing, there’s nothing wrong with giving that surface a good soak in water if needed.
-Clean your pan with the softest side of your dish sponge, moving to a nylon-bristled brush if necessary.
+While you should wait for your non-stick cookware to cool before rinsing, there’s nothing wrong with giving that surface a good soak in water, if needed.
+Then, clean your pan with the softest side of your dish sponge, moving to a nylon-bristled brush, if necessary.

-While non-stick items are easy-care, they should be hand washed.
-The high heat and harsh detergents used in a dishwasher can ruin the coating.
+While non-stick items are easy-care, they should be hand washed, since the high temperatures and cleaning detergents used in a dishwasher can ruin the coating.

-It’s rare that a well-kept non-stick pan will hang on to food bits unless they were burnt on.
+It’s rare that a well-kept non-stick pan will hang on to food bits unless they were burned on.
 If that’s the case, never use steel wool!

 Afterward, be sure to inspect your non-stick pan for any discoloration that could indicate the coating has been damaged.
 If so, you should discard the pan.

-Remember, any abrasive action or exposure to high heat can compromise your cookware non-stick coating, which only creates more microscopic crevices for food to stick to next time.
+Remember, any abrasive action or exposure to high heat can compromise your cookware’s non-stick coating, which creates more microscopic crevices for food to stick to the next time you cook.

-Avoid this vicious cycle by being gentle when cleaning your non-stick and it should remain smooth and glossy for several years.
+Avoid this vicious cycle by cleaning your non-stick cookware gently, and it should remain smooth and glossy for several years.

 How to Take Care of Your Non-Stick Cookware

-Properly storing and maintaining your non-stick cookware similarly focuses on protecting the coated, inner surface area from any scratches.
+After cleaning, properly storing and maintaining your non-stick cookware similarly focuses on protecting the coated, inner surface from any scratches.

 1. Lay a paper towel or a dishrag between each item to prevent the aluminum bottoms of one pot or pan from coming in contact with those beneath it.